Mookie Betts Player Props: Dodgers vs. Rockies

 Mookie Betts At The Plate (2022)

-- Among the qualifying hitters in MLB action last year, his batting average ranked 44th, his on-base percentage ranked 48th, and he was fourth in the league in slugging.
+- Among qualifying hitters in MLB action last season, he ranked 44th in batting average, 48th in on-base percentage, and fourth in slugging.

-- Betts got a hit in 100 of 146 games a season ago, with multiple hits in 42 of those games.
+- Betts had a hit in 100 of 146 games a season ago, with multiple hits in 42 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.